Phase Space of Binary Black Holes from Gravitational Wave Observations to Unveil its Formation History: Reconstruction of Phase Space for Binary Black Holes

-\textbf{Construction of the \texttt{BCO Phase Space}:} To generate the phase space for ABHs and PBHs, we divide the redshift range from $\mathrm{z = 0}$ to $\mathrm{z = 4}$ into 160 bins of size 0.025.
-The total number of GW events is calculated using Equation \eqref{eq:TotEvent} for each population based on their respective merger rates.
-We generate GW events by sampling mass and spin values from their distributions using the Cumulative distribution function (CDF) method.
-From these samples, we compute the chirp mass and effective spin, plotting the resulting events in phase space, as shown in Figure \ref{fig:PhaseSpace}.
+For each population, based on its respective merger rate over an observation period of 26 months, we generate GW events by sampling mass and spin values from their distributions using the cumulative distribution function (CDF) method.
+From these samples, we calculate the chirp mass and effective spin, and then plot the resulting events in phase space, as illustrated in Figure \ref{fig:PhaseSpace}.

-For the generation of the phase space (Figure \ref{fig:PhaseSpace}), we have used the following parameter values for mass distribution, which is parameterized by a combination of Gaussian and exponential decay functions (defined in \hyperref[sec:MassSpinABH]{Appendix B} ): for 1G black holes, $\mathrm{M_{mean} = 8}$ $M_\odot$, $\mathrm{\sigma = 1.5}$ $M_\odot$, and $\mathrm{\alpha= 0.15}$; for 2G black holes, $\mathrm{M_{mean} = 16}$ $M_\odot$, $\mathrm{\sigma = 2.0}$ $M_\odot$, and $\mathrm{\alpha= 0.06}$; and for black holes in AGN disks, $\mathrm{M_{mean} = 30}$ $M_\odot$, $\mathrm{\sigma = 2.5}$ $M_\odot$, and $\mathrm{\alpha= 0.05}$ to allow for a broader mass spectrum, as shown in Figure \ref{fig:ABHMassModel}.
-For the spin parameter, due to limited observational knowledge, we parameterize the spin as a function of mass which can capture a wide range of spin behaviors (defined in \hyperref[sec:MassSpinABH]{Appendix B}), and is illustrated in Figure \ref{fig:ABHMassCorSpin}.
+For the generation of the phase space (Figure \ref{fig:PhaseSpace}), we have used the following parameter values for mass distribution, which is parameterized by a combination of Gaussian and exponential decay functions (defined in Section \ref{sec:MassSpinABH}): for 1G black holes, $\mathrm{M_{median} = 8}$ $M_\odot$, $\mathrm{\sigma = 1.5}$ $M_\odot$, and $\mathrm{\alpha= 0.15}$; for 2G black holes, $\mathrm{M_{median} = 16}$ $M_\odot$, $\mathrm{\sigma = 2.0}$ $M_\odot$, and $\mathrm{\alpha= 0.06}$; and for black holes in AGN disks, $\mathrm{M_{median} = 30}$ $M_\odot$, $\mathrm{\sigma = 2.5}$ $M_\odot$, and $\mathrm{\alpha= 0.05}$ to allow for a broader mass spectrum, as shown in Figure \ref{fig:ABHMassModel}.
+For the spin parameter, due to limited observational knowledge, we parameterize the spin as a function of mass which can capture a wide range of spin behaviors (defined in Section \ref{sec:MassSpinABH}), and is illustrated in Figure \ref{fig:ABHMassCorSpin}.
 For 1G and AGN disk black holes, we use this parametrization with the following parameter values: \(m_{\text{min}} = 5M_\odot\), \(m_{\text{max}} = 120M_\odot\), \(n = 1.0\), \(\beta = 0.2\), and \(\gamma = 0.01\).
 For 2G black holes, we assume a Gaussian distribution centered at a spin of 0.7 with a standard deviation of 0.1.
-We have varied some parameters that have the most significant impact on the phase space to better analyze and infer information about the formation channels.
-In our study, we assume a delay time of 500 Myrs for 1G black holes and 1 Gyrs for 2G black holes (detailed in \hyperref[sec:TDMerger]{Appendix C}).
-For the merger rate of BBHs in AGN disks, we utilize the description provided in \cite{Yang:2020lhq}, which is detailed in \hyperref[sec:AGNMerg]{Appendix D}.
+In our study, we assume a delay time of 500 Myrs for 1G black holes and 1 Gyrs for 2G black holes.
+For the merger rate of BBHs in AGN disks, we utilize the description provided in \cite{Yang:2020lhq}, which is detailed in Appendix \ref{sec:AGNMerg}.